-(Pocket-lint) - Fossil has announced its first LTE smartwatch, and it's built on the same Gen 5 platform the company has used across nearly all of its brands over the past 12 months.
+(Pocket-lint) - Fossil announced its first LTE smartwatch in January 2021, and it's built on the same Gen 5 platform the company has used across nearly all of its brands over the past 12-18 months.

 That means the same Qualcomm Snapdragon 3100 chipset inside, along with all the same heart-rate sensor hardware, GPS, activity tracking, sleep tracking and NFC payments.